Parminder Dhinsa Was Killed As A Coach Collided With Her Vehicle On A1018 Slip Road In January

 Expert Opinion“Parminder’s death was extremely tragic and has been felt by a lot of people as she was well known in her community.

 “As this case shows, the consequences of careless driving can be fatal and devastating.
 We will continue to work with Lakhvir and the family to ensure they receive the support they need.”
-Maria Harvey - Paralegal
+Maria Harvey - Chartered Legal Executive

 In the aftermath of the crash, the grandmother-of-two received emergency surgery at the scene but she later died of her injuries.